 Uncontested Divorce in North Dakota

-Grounds of Uncontested Divorce in North Dakota
+Grounds for Uncontested Divorce

 Fault grounds

-• Alcohol and drug abuse.
+• Alcohol and drug abuse

-• Willful neglect.
+• Willful neglect

-• Inhuman and cruel treatment.
+• Inhuman and cruel treatment

-• Willful desertion.
+• Willful desertion

-• Conviction of a felony.
+• Conviction of a felony

-• Adultery.
+• Adultery

 No-fault grounds

-• Irreconcilable differences.
+• Irreconcilable differences

 Forms related to Uncontested Divorce in North Dakota

-The Plaintiff ought to fill the below mentioned forms.
+The Plaintiff ought to fill the below mentioned forms:

 • Verification: This form is used to certify the truth of the Complaint.
 It must be notarized.

 • Summons: As per this document, the Defendant is provided 20 days to file an Answer.
-Also, the following actions are prohibited.
+Also, the following actions are prohibited:

-• Dissipation of assets.
+• Dissipation of assets

-• Removal of children from the state.
+• Removal of children from the state

 • Judgment (Redacted): This form comprises of personal information that is not mentioned in the final judgment.